RoadSafetyBC has resumed issuing age-based Driver Medical Examination Reports.

 Medical Services Plan (MSP) does not cover the cost of the report.
 Your doctor or nurse practitioner may charge you for it.
 RoadSafetyBC cannot reimburse you.

-We must receive it within 45 days of the date on the report.
+We must receive it within the timeline on the report.
 If we don’t receive it on time, we may cancel your licence until it arrives.
 If it's not possible for you to have the report returned in time, contact us as soon as possible for an extension.

 RoadSafetyBC will only contact you if we need further information or assessments.